SathishKumar9866/SathishKumar9866/README.md

 ## About Me

-I’m a software engineer and data enthusiast with a background in developing scalable systems, creating ETL pipelines, and applying advanced analytics to real-world problems.
+I'm an Associate ML engineer and data enthusiast with a background in developing scalable systems, creating ETL pipelines, and applying advanced analytics to real-world problems.
 My expertise includes:
 - **Data Analysis and Modeling**: Using Python, SQL, and machine learning to derive insights from data.
-- **System Design**: Building scalable systems and infrastructure for high-performance applications.
 - **ETL Pipelines**: Designing and implementing end-to-end data pipelines with tools like PySpark.
 - **Machine Learning**: Applying AI/ML algorithms to solve complex data challenges.